dasomoli/translated-content/files/ko/learn/accessibility/mobile/index.md

 #### Global and local menus

-TalkBack allows you to access global and local context menus, wherever you have navigated to on the device.
+TalkBack allows you to access global and local context menus, wherever you have navigated on the device.
 The former provides global options relating to the device as a whole, and the latter provides options relating just to the current app/screen you are in.

 To get to these menus:

 1. Access the global menu by quickly swiping down, and then right.
 2. Access the local menu by quickly swiping up, and then right.
 3. Swipe left and right to cycle between the different options.
-4. Once you've selected the option you want, double-click to choose that option.
+4. Once you've selected the option you want, double-tap to choose that option.

 For details on all the options available under the global and local context menus, see [Use global and local context menus](https://support.google.com/accessibility/android/answer/6007066).